 Some cards offer special cash back rates on gas, like the Bank of America Cash Rewards card.
 With this card you’ll get 3% back on gas.
 If you have a long commute to work or you drive a lot, this can be a good card for you.
 Other cards offer high cash back on things like travel and restaurants.

 You may also want to consider credit cards from stores that you shop at regularly.
 For example, Target and Lowes both offer 5% cash back on purchases if you use their card.
+If you’re an Amazon Prime subscriber, you can also get 5% back on Amazon purchases with the Amazon Prime credit card.

 Sign up bonuses are a great way to quickly make some easy money.
 Bonuses typically require you to make a certain dollar amount of purchases on the card in the first 90 days to earn the cash back, so be sure you check those details.